NOMADS Graphical Application

 A panel (also known as a dialogue, window or form) is a display window that is under the control of your application when running in a graphical operating system (i.e. MS Windows).
 It delivers the layout for the panel controls required by the user to interact with your application.

-The NOMADS Panel Designer is the primary work area for drawing, defining and maintaining the GUI components of a panel.
+The NOMADS Panel Designer is the primary work area for drawing, defining and maintaining the graphical user interface components of a panel.

 Designing a Panel